djalbat/necessary/README.md

 - `topmostDirectoryNameFromPath()`
 - `pathWithoutBottommostNameFromPath()`
 - `pathWithoutTopmostDirectoryNameFromPath()`

+These methods manipulate or query strings that represent file and directory paths.
+Only forward slash '/' delimiters are supported and paths are not expected to start with a delimiter.
+Trailing delimiters are tolerated, however.

 * The `isPathRelativePath()` method returns `true` if the first string argument starts with a period `.` or double period `..`: